 - Observation 1: GFM IBR technology shows advantages over GLF technology in maintaining system frequency.
-With the expected increase in the IBR fleet, ensuring that the Western Interconnection has adequate frequency response from IBRs is Critical. - Recommendation 1: Planning Coordinators should strongly consider using GFM technology when replacing synchronous generators with IBRs.
+With the expected increase in the IBR fleet, ensuring that the Western Interconnection has adequate frequency response from IBRs is critical. - Recommendation 1: Planning Coordinators should strongly consider using GFM technology when replacing synchronous generators with IBRs.
 With increasing penetration of IBRs, WECC anticipates that the Western Interconnection will need increased and more robust frequency response from IBRs.
-If the IBR is a Battery Energy Storage System, it should be designed with GFM controls. - Observation 2: Imbalance simulations show that up to 10% of additional generation is tripped offline due to protection settings, or lost synchronization with the grid.
-This increase resulted in more load shedding than planned in the simulations with just the 20% imbalance. - Recommendation 2: The UFLS Work Group should look at the UFLS methodology in light of the results of the imbalance simulations in this study and determine how to evaluate the additional generation tripped by the protection relays in the imbalance simulations.
-Appropriate follow-up work should be undertaken.
+If the IBR is a battery energy storage system (BESS), it should be designed to provide reliable and robust performance that supports high IBR penetration in the Western Interconnection. - Observation 2: Imbalance simulations show that up to 10% of additional generation is tripped offline due to protection settings, or lost synchronization with the grid.
+This increase resulted in more load shedding than planned in the simulations with just the 20% imbalance. - Recommendation 2: The Under Frequency Load Shedding Work Group (UFLSWG) should look at the UFLS methodology considering the results of the imbalance simulations in this study and determine how to evaluate the additional generation tripped by the protection relays in the imbalance simulations.